Pythonian/fakernaija/README.md

 ## Changelog

-See the [changelog](https://fakernaija.readthedocs.io/en/latest/changelog.html) for details on changes made in each version.
+See the [Changelog](https://fakernaija.readthedocs.io/en/latest/changelog.html) for details on changes made in each version.

 ## License

-Fakernaija is released under the MIT License.
-See the [LICENSE](https://fakernaija.readthedocs.io/en/latest/license.html) for more details.
+Fakernaija is released under the [MIT License](https://fakernaija.readthedocs.io/en/latest/license.html).